 Thus, for some people, a useful way to kick off a weight loss program, so long as overall health permits, would be to employ an herbal cleanse or other detoxing technique which addresses and supports the glandular and digestive system.
 For those with more challenging, long term or intractable problems we recommend reading first The Diet Cure: The 8-Step Program to Rebalance Your Body Chemistry and End Food Cravings, Weight Gain, and Mood Swings--Naturally by Julia Ross.

 For recipes and even some food-based cleanse ideas try: The Coconut Diet: The Secret Ingredient That Helps You Lose Weight While You Eat Your Favorite Foods by Cherie Calbom and John Calbom.
 Also good for recipes using coconut oil as the primary weight loss aid (along with tips on health promoting foods): Eat Fat, Lose Fat: The Healthy Alternative to Trans Fats by Mary Enig and Sally Fallon.
-A pastured meat and fat based raw food diet of the kind outlined by Aajonous VonDerplanitz in his books and is another approach to cleansing and rebuilding you might want to explore.
+A pastured meat and fat based raw food diet of the kind outlined by Aajonous VonDerplanitz in his books We Want To Live and The Primal Diet is another approach to cleansing and rebuilding you might want to explore.